Michael1388/ASP.NET-CMS-Web-Project/README.md

 I came into the project mid development, initially reviewing code and documentation before beginning work.
 My contribution to the team involved setting up and styling the About page, then setting up the Rental Histories specific areas of the website, Index page, Create and Edit pages that I was assigned to in our sprint.
 By the end of the sprint, I had completed two important sections and six story board items of the website project.

-I completed the creation and styling of the About Page.
-I was given a reference and specific images and text to work with, approved by the product owner.
-Using Bootstrap 4 and CSS, I created a professionally designed web page and afterwards was assigned to the Rental Histories section of the website where the CRUD (create, read, update, delete) components were addressed.
+Below we will look at each section.

 ## About Page

 Relevant files/folders: [About.cshtml](https://github.com/Michael1388/ASP.NET-CMS-Web-Project/blob/main/Home/About.cshtml), [Site.css](https://github.com/Michael1388/ASP.NET-CMS-Web-Project/blob/main/Areas/Site.css)

 My first story was to create the necessary HTML skeleton and CSS styling to create the About page according to the Client's design including specific images and existing text from their current site.
+I completed the creation and styling of the About Page.
+I was given a reference and specific images and text to work with, approved by the product owner.
+Using Bootstrap 4 and CSS, I created a professionally designed web page.

 Below is an animated visual example of the About page I constructed.